Still Searching: Overview

 Musically, the album has been described as "tighter, fuller, and more honest" than its predecessor, Let It Enfold You.
 It has been categorized as emo, post-hardcore and screamo.
 According to Corey Apar of AllMusic, "The focus here is more on tense emo rock with a hard pop edge than scream-bloody-murder screamo. [...] the guttural shrieks are more purposefully integrated and less like crutches to fall back on."
 Additionally, the album incorporates elements of Southern rock and "traditional" emo.
+Some consider it to be a "scene album".

 The writing process was more of a group effort compared to Let It Enfold You with every member contributing something.
 The group initially wanted to move away from the screaming metal-influenced sound of Let It Enfold You.
 However, after seeing the number of bands attempt to recreate Let It Enfold You musically, the group decided to simply build upon that sound.
 The band came up with 30–40 song ideas, and 25–30 of those were complete.
 According to guitarist Heath Saraceno, they ranged from cock rock to 1990s alternative rock to metal.
 The band demoed all of these and picked the ones they felt would make a cohesive record.
 Buddy Nielsen improved his singing and screaming technique since their debut, the latter evolving into a deep growl, though the album features less screaming overall.

 The album's lyrics have been described as "distraught."
 According to Apar, "instead of killing exes, he explores the personal."
 Nielsen explaineded "I wrote a lot about my family … and the anger I had when I started to grow up. ...
 I'm really still searching for some sort of happiness or resolution to the things I've gone through."
 The record is a concept album, detailing the story of a character's battles with faith, heartbreak and depression.
 Describing his experience with sexuality and dissociation, Nielsen explained his "experiences with therapy had been a disaster", which would find its way into the album.
 Zablocki and Saraceno wanted to add another layer to their songs, and used digital audio workstations such as Reason 3.0, GarageBand and Pro Tools.
 These software programs were used to make samples and program additional instrumentation to develop the layers.
 Zablocki's playing was influenced by southern rock and blues acts he grew up on, namely Lynyrd Skynyrd, The Allman Brothers Band and Eric Clapton.
 He mentioned that having Saraceno in the group "definitely propelled" the number of lead parts featured in the songs.
 Nielsen also praised Saraceno, saying that he "really helped" mould a lot of the tracks, utilizing shredding.